sameer/purisa.me/content/blog/svg2gcode_progress/index.md

 After talking to a few users over email, I realized that there were significant barriers preventing wider use of svg2gcode:

 - Rust is still relatively niche and not many people have the [build tools](https://www.rust-lang.org/learn/get-started) installed (yet! :crab:)
-- Software developers are familiar with [Git](https://git-scm.com/), but the potential user demographic for svg2gcode is much broader
+- Software developers are familiar with [Git](https://git-scm.com/), but the potential user demographic for the tool is much broader
-- While powerful, command line interface (CLI) tools can be difficult to use for those more comfortable with graphical interfaces
+- While powerful, command line interface (CLI) tools can be difficult to use for those more comfortable with graphical applications

 ### Web interface